 The amount of yield per log is also increased with a swing blade sawmill.
 You can cut a log with precision, it is like dismantling the log instead of slicing it.
 By edging the boards as you cut them you can maximize your output.
 This is something that you have to see for yourself to understand fully.
-I would recommend watching one of the many swing blade sawmill videos on the web showing one of these machines at work.
+It is recommended that you watch one of the many swing blade sawmill videos on the web showing one of these machines at work.

 It is tougher to cut small logs on some swing blade sawmills.
 Big logs are where they really earn their keep.
 You can cut the log where it lays by setting up the machine over the log.
-No need to roll the log onto the bed of the mill.
+This eliminates the need to roll the log onto the bed of the mill.

-You are more limited in the size of lumber you can cut with one of these mills.
+One caveat is that you are more limited in the size of lumber you can cut with one of these mills.
 Maximum lumber sizes range from 4” x 8” to 24” x 24” depending on the make and model you choose.
 Many manufacturers offer a slabbing attachment which consists of a bar and chain like a chainsaw to cut wide slabs.
-The downside to this is speed.
-The barn and chain cut slower because it has a thicker blade.
+The downside to this is speed—the barn and chain cut slower because it has a thicker blade.
 This makes more resistance and takes more energy to make the cut.

 Saw Blades and Kerf

 The saw kerf on a swing blade mill is thicker than on a band sawmill.
-The disadvantage to this is more sawdust is produced, but the kerf is thinner than on stationary circular sawmills.
+There is a trade-off with this, in that more sawdust is produced but the kerf is thinner than on stationary circular sawmills.
 You must determine if you are more concerned with accuracy or saw kerf.

-The circular blade on a swing blade mill has carbide teeth.
-It will stay sharp longer and can be sharpened without removing the blade from the mill.
+The circular blade on a swing blade mill has carbide teeth, so it will stay sharp longer and can be sharpened without removing the blade from the mill.
 Replacement blades are rather expensive, but they will last a very long time.
 It is best at cutting timber that is clean.
-If you cut a lot of logs that could contain metal it would be best to go with a band sawmill instead.
+If you cut a lot of logs that could contain metal, it would be best to go with a band sawmill instead.

 Price and Resale Value

-Swing blade mill prices can range from $6,000 to $40,000 depending on the model and options you choose.
-They retain their value very well.
+Swing blade mill prices can range from $6,000 to $40,000 depending on the model and options you choose and they retain their value very well.
 You can expect to sell a well maintained used mill for anywhere between 70% and 90% of its original price.

 Most makes and models of swing blade mills can be transported in an 8' bed of a pickup.
 They break down so they can be carried to the log even if there is no vehicle access to the log.
 This is great if you have to cut the log where the tree was cut, such as in a backyard or out in the wilderness.
 The saw head can be heavy to carry, so portability is limited to how far you can carry the saw head.